Introduction

 If we were accompanying you, we would choose the Giau Pass, as the views are better and, once you reach the top, it's easier to park, to take a stroll and have a cappuccino in the bar at the top.
 If you manage to reach the pass at sunset time, we can guarantee that you'll see something you will remember for the rest of your life.

 Once your day is over, you can decide to take one last look at the stores or, perhaps, drink a Spritz Aperol, an almost mandatory alcoholic drink when you visit a bar in Veneto.
 It's the orange glass that you will see in many hands every evening.
 Prosecco is also a very typical drink.
-The places where you can drink something are many, almost all concentrated along Corso Italia.
-All you have to do is choose one in tune with your style and enter.
-If you want to explore the topic further, we invite you to to read the following article, where we discuss it in depth:

 As the day comes to an end, you should be satisfied having seen the main attractions Cortina has to offer.
 Of course there could be different things to do.
 Even if you plan to stay for one day only, you might continue with the reading of the article, maybe you'll find some other interesting ideas to customize your visit to Cortina d'Ampezzo.

-Few days visit Cortina
+A few days visit to Cortina

-If you plan to stay in Cortina for a longer vacation, at least two or three days, you'll certainly have the opportunity to deepen your knowledge of the area.
-Your alternatives will be conditioned by the season in which you are staying in Cortina, but I personally recommend that you devote yourself to naturalistic activities.
+Your alternatives will be conditioned by the season in which you are staying in Cortina, but we personally recommend that you devote yourself to naturalistic activities.
 When you are in a mountain location, staying in contact with nature is the best thing you can do.
 Even if you jumped here, we suggest you read the paragraph above, because you will find more inspirations.

 ... hiking is one of the most beautiful activities to do in the mountains...